sntfrc/mantica/README.md

 Mantica is a small Flask application that transforms captured images using the Replicate API.

 1. Place your Replicate API token in a file named `r8_token` in the repository root.
 2. Start the server with `python mantica.py` and open `http://localhost:5000` in your browser.
+For a production-style deployment, install `waitress` and run `python mantica.py --prod` instead.